Review of top quark mass measurements in CMS: Direct measurements from top quark decays

 The finite resolution of \ptmiss can lead to negative values in the radical of Eq.~\eqref{eq:pz_Nu}, giving rise to complex solutions.
 In the case of real solutions, the one with the smaller magnitude is retained~\cite{CDF:2009itk, D0:2009isq}.
 This choice is found to have higher accuracy of the inferred values of \pZnu when compared to the true values in simulated events.
 If complex solutions are obtained, the radical in Eq.~\eqref{eq:pz_Nu} is set to zero, and the value of \pTnu satisfying Eq.~\eqref{eq:mW_quad} and with the smallest $\abs{\Delta\varphi}$ with respect to \ptmiss is chosen.

-This reconstruction method, however, leads to a softer reconstructed spectrum compared to the true spectrum in simulation.
-This leads to a bias in the reconstructed \mt spectrum, which is one of the reasons that the mass extraction needs to be calibrated a posteriori.
+This reconstruction method, however, leads to a softer reconstructed \ptmiss distribution compared to the true \ptmiss in the simulation.
+This results in a bias in the reconstructed \mt distribution, which is one of the reasons that the mass extraction needs to be calibrated a posteriori.
 The value of the extracted \mt from the final fit, when applied to a sample of simulated $t$-channel single top quark and \ttbar simulations with a given \mtmc, is plotted for a range of \mtmc values, and fitted with a linear dependence~\cite{CMS:2021jnp}.
 The uncertainty in the calibration is then propagated to the final result as an additional systematic uncertainty~\cite{CMS:2017mpr,CMS:2021jnp}.